 You can also set the opposition instructions automatically, by using the backroom staff responsibilities and assigning this category to a coach or your assistant manager.
 As before, the coach/assistant needs high Tactical Knowledge and Judging Ability.

-The final option available is the standard opposition instruction.
+The final option available is the standard opposition instruction (see screenshot above).
 Look for the Opposition Instructions tab in your tactics screen and you will find a pitch with all the possible positions available.
 Here you can set standard positional opposition instructions.
-For example; you always want to put pressure on the opponents Central Defenders or you always want to s
+For example; you always want to put pressure on the opponents Central Defenders or you always want to tackle the opponents striker hard.
+This is the are where you can instruct your players to always do that.